 Urethral Diverticulum (UD)

-Urethral Diverticulum (UD): Causes, Symptoms, Diagnosis & Treatment
+Urethral Diverticulum (UD): Causes, Symptoms, Diagnosis & Treatment in Jaipur

 Hello, I am Dr. Indira Sarin, and today, I want to talk about a condition that many women suffer from but don’t even realize they have—Urethral Diverticulum (UD).
 If you have been experiencing recurring urinary tract infections (UTIs), painful urination, or discomfort in the vaginal area, please listen carefully.
 Ignoring this condition can make your symptoms worse and disrupt your daily life!